 Are Fpv Drones Revolutionizing Combat?

-You are currently viewing Are Fpv Drones Revolutionizing Combat?
+Artistic representation for Are Fpv Drones Revolutionizing Combat?

 These weapons are heavy, cumbersome, and difficult to transport, making them less effective in modern warfare.